OpenNebula/docs/source/intro_release_notes/release_notes_hotfix/resolved_issues_585.rst

 The following issues has been solved in 5.8.5:

-- `Fixed vnm clean not running after failed deploy <https://github.com/OpenNebula/one/issues/3540>`__.
+- `Fix vnm clean phase not running after failed deploy <https://github.com/OpenNebula/one/issues/3540>`__.
+- `Fix spoofing rules for VMs running on the same hypervisor <https://github.com/OpenNebula/one/issues/3556>`__.